shabanakm/shabanakm.github.io/index.md

 5. **Shabana, K. M.**, Wilson, J., & Chaudhury, S. (2016, August).
 A multi-view non-parametric clustering approach to mobile subscriber segmentation.
 In 2016 IEEE 18th Conference on Business Informatics (CBI) (Vol. 1, pp. 173-181).
 IEEE. [[Paper]](https://ieeexplore.ieee.org/abstract/document/7780312)

-## Honors and Awards

-- Prime Minister's Research Fellowship (PMRF May 2020 lateral entry scheme)
-- Second prize in the Engineering Sciences category of Saransh 2023, a national level competition for thesis presentation in 3 minutes, organized by Indian National Young Academy of Science (INYAS)
-- Part of the team that finished second in the Data Challenge held as a part of CODS-COMAD 2024 (11th ACM IKDD CODS and 29th COMAD)
-- Best Poster Award in the department of CSE at the Institute Research Scholars‘ Day 2022 in IIT Palakkad
-- Winner of the TACT Grand Challenge at CTiS2022, 4th conference on Computational Thinking in Schools, organized by ACM India
-- First prize in Teaching Video Challenge 1 organized by ACM India Special Interest Group on Computer Science Education (iSIGCSE)
-- Second prize in Teaching Video Challenge held as a part of Compute 2021
-- Software Design National Finalist at Microsoft Imagine Cup 2010
-- Collaboration Award at Flytxt for demonstrating good team work towards achieving the company's objectives
-- Ada Lovelace best outgoing girl student award for the year 2010 at A2CWiC: Amrita ACM-W Celebration on Women in Computing in India

-## Services

-- Chaired the session _Curriculum and Instruction_ at AIED 2022

-## Patent
-- Systems and methods for management of multi-perspective customer segments [US Patent 10,936,620, 2021](https://patents.google.com/patent/US10936620B2) (_**First inventor**_)

 ## Work experience
 - **Research and Development Engineer**
   **Flytxt**